ereiskind/nolcat/docs/source/roadmap.rst

 Iteration 7: Confirm Flask-SQLAlchemy Enum
 ==========================================
-* Confirm that ``nolcat.modules.AnnualUsageCollectionTracking.collection_status`` properly creates and behaves as an enum
+* Confirm that ``nolcat.models.AnnualUsageCollectionTracking.collection_status`` properly creates and behaves as an enum

 Aspirational Iterations
 ***********************